calvinchengx/helloreact/README.md

 * generate css which is used by SSR template so as to avoid FOUC
 * Handle routes that are not yet defined with react router
 * Implement static site generation feature - markdown content in `./contents` can be built into html content and placed in `./build` via `node markdownToHtml` command.
+* Implement Flux design pattern
+* Implement CORS so we can make cross origin API calls to API backends
 * Integrate [flow](http://flowtype.org) into our workflow